dbca-wa/sdis/docs/source/specs.rst

 Only team members of a project can update a document and execute any life cycle steps, such as submitting related documents for review, or requesting closure.

 **Only DPaW staff are notified** when the team is emailed.
-SDIS leaves prompting contributions from external collaborators to personal communication as (and when) appropriate by DPaW staff.
+SPMS leaves prompting contributions from external collaborators to personal communication as (and when) appropriate by DPaW staff.